Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: Implementation details

 The ADJUVANT trial was designed to enroll patients with EGFR-mutant stage II--IIIA non-small cell lung cancer (NSCLC).
 However, in the available dataset, one patient was recorded as clinical stage I, and we therefore excluded this patient from our analysis.

-Given the limited sample size of the ADJUVANT cohort ($N=171$), we adopt three-fold cross-fitting.
+Given the limited sample size of the ADJUVANT cohort ($N=170$), we adopt three-fold cross-fitting.
 In the first stage, we estimate nuisance functions using random forests, which are nonparametric ensembles of decision trees~\citep{breiman.2001}.
-In the second stage, we regress the pseudo-outcomes on covariates and treatment with random forest regressors using the default settings to obtain the bound estimates.
+In the second stage, we regress pseudo-outcomes on covariates and treatment with random forest regressors using the default settings to obtain the bound estimates.
+Following the ADJUVANT trial~\citep{zhong.2018, liu.2021}, we set $t_\mathrm{max} = 50$ months for DFS and OS time.

-For the survival curve, which shows the conditional expected survival time in Figure~\ref{fig:results_adjuvant_1}~\textbf{(A)}, we proceed similarly to the Kaplan-Meier curve to visualize our bounds.
-Instead of estimating the distribution of survival time (i.e., $\mathbb{P}(T > t)$), we calculate the probability of a patient’s lower and upper bounds for the conditional expected survival time (i.e., worst and best case of the expected conditional survival time under different treatments) to exceed $t$.
-The probability is estimated by